st-tech/gatling-commander/docs/user-guide.md

 The `base_manifest.yaml` describes the fields in the Kubernetes manifest of the Gatling Resource that set common values for each load test.
 For more information about the fields in the Kubernetes manifest of the Gatling Resource, see [Gatling Operator API Reference](https://github.com/st-tech/gatling-operator/blob/main/docs/api.md#gatling).

 Fields marked `<config.yaml overrides this field>` in `base_manifest.yaml` are set to different values for each loadtest.
-The value of this field will be replaced by the corresponding value in `config.yaml` respectively when zozo-mlops-loadtest-cli is run.
+The value of this field will be replaced by the corresponding value in `config.yaml` respectively when Gatling Commander is run.
 Therefore, setting values to fields marked `<config.yaml overrides this field>` in `base_manifest.yaml` is not necessary.

 This section describes the fields in `base_manifest.yaml` that are replaced by values in `config.yaml`.